igor-laevsky/lps/README.md

-### A collection of tools to control and analyze LP positions
+### A collection for LP

+Some tools for hopefully profitable liquidity providing on uniswap clones.

 - Dynamic delta-hedger with perps on hyperliquid
 - Black-Scholes position simulator